 Artificial intelligence systems make it possible to recognize diseases even at the earliest stages.
 For example, Zebra Medical Vision and Arterys services help diagnosticians communicate with patients and eliminate the need to peer into the smallest details of lung scans and ultrasounds of the heart.

-These types of AI programs are not only used by doctors but also by patients.
+These types of AI programs are used in healthcare not only by doctors, but also by patients.
 For example, the service 23andMe analyzes genetic information and tells the user about the health conditions of their ancestors.

 Vaccine development and subsequent clinical trials are lengthy and expensive processes.
-AI can reduce the development time for new drugs by several times by analyzing the molecular structures of existing drugs and suggesting new ones according to given requirements.
+AI can improve healthcare by reducing the time it takes to develop new drugs several times over by analyzing the molecular structures of existing drugs and proposing new ones according to given requirements.

 For example, in 2019, Insilico Medicine created several drug options to treat muscle fibrosis in this way.
 For this task, the algorithms took 21 days, after which the scientists selected the most suitable drug options and conducted a test on laboratory animals for 25 days.
 Thus, it took 46 days to identify the most suitable remedy.